spesmilo/electrum-docs/hardfork.rst

 Wait until your transactions are confirmed on both networks, and check that they have different transaction IDs.
-If you cannot use the command line with the --onechain option, check that transactions are confirmed using a block explorer website.
+If you cannot use the command line with the --oneserver option, check that transactions are confirmed using a block explorer website.

 You will need to check that the transaction IDs are different on both